stancarney/virtualcurrencyapplicationsecurity/README.md

 ## Passwords

 The information in the Hosts section on passwords is applicable to your application as well.
 Try encourage the use of long passphrases, 12+ chars long and don’t limit what characters they can use.
 Recent studies have shown that password strength meters help encourage users to pick stronger passwords.
-Dropbox has a fantastic strength meter called zxcvbn*.
+Dropbox has a fantastic strength meter called (zxcvbn)[#zxcvbn].

-Use something like PBKDF2, bcrypt, or scrypt for stored passwords.
+Use something like (PBKDF2)[#pbkdf2], (bcrypt)[#bcrypt], or (scrypt)[#scrypt] for stored passwords.
 PBKDF2 seems to be falling out of favour recently due it’s ability to be run efficiently on GPU’s.

 ## 2-Factor